jhenriquez418/linux-java-jdk-installer/README.md

 Time permitting, looking to add the following functionality:

 * Download OpenJDK requested version.
 Unlike Oracle, OpenJDK URLs are consistent and there is no requirement to accept a license agreement.
-This feature will come in handy with the new Java cadence - release every six months.
+This feature will come in handy with the new Java cadence of six month releases.

 * Support to install multiple JDK versions.
 On the same line, allow the ability switch between them.